 - About 6 to 8 weeks before the last frost is expected, start seeds indoors.
 Lightly cover with soil and keep the soil moist and warm.

-- After seedlings appear, move your seed starting tray or container into a location with plenty of light, ideally in a bright windowsill.
+- After seedlings appear, move your seed starting tray or container into a location with plenty of sunlight, ideally in a bright windowsill.
 If this is not possible, use grow lights.

 - After the last frost, you can begin to harden off the plants.
 This should be done for at least a week before planting them in the garden.